pixix4/ev3dev-lang-rust/README.md

   - `TouchSensor` [`lego-ev3-touch`, `lego-nxt-touch`]
   - `UltrasonicSensor` [`lego-ev3-us`, `lego-nxt-us`]
 - Utility
-  - `Ev3Button`: Provides access to the integrated buttons on the ev3 brick
+  - `Button`: Provides access to the integrated buttons on the ev3 brick
   - `Led`: Provides access to the integrated led's on the ev3 brick
   - `PowerSupply`: Provides access to the power supply information
   - `Screen`: Provides access to the integrated display of the ev3 brick